Russia missile attack on Ukraine injures 34, damages homes

 Bolstering Ukraine’s capabilities for the counteroffensive are recent deliveries of American-made Patriot missiles that improve anti-missile defenses.
 It was not clear whether any of them were employed in trying to stop Monday morning’s attack.
 In addition, Ukraine has been building up its mechanized brigades with armor supplied by its Western allies, who have also been training Ukrainian troops and sending ammunition.

-Ukraine’s Crimean Peninsula, which Russia illegally annexed in 2014, has come under periodic attack as Ukrainian President Volodymyr Zelenskyy has vowed to reclaim it and other occupied territory.
+Ukraine’s Crimean Peninsula, which Russia illegally annexed in 2014, has come under periodic attack as Zelenskyy has vowed to reclaim it and other occupied territory.

 On Monday, Russian officials reported knocking down at least two Ukrainian drones in Crimea, but they didn’t make clear whether any had hit their targets.
 The peninsula is home to Russia’s Black Sea Fleet.
 On Saturday, two Ukrainian drones hit a Russian oil depot in Crimea.